Itsmejowy/WD-VERINO-FINALS/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The project is the creation of a personal website, referred to as Personal Website A Showcase of Design and Functionality
-- Whats the purpose
+- Whats the purpose - The purpose of the project is to demonstrate proficiency in HTML, CSS, and JavaScript by building a personal website that includes multiple pages with distinct layouts.
+The website will highlight the developer's skills, experience, and qualifications in a resume-like format, showcase past projects, and provide an overview of the site’s purpose and content.
-- What are key components
+- What are key components - The project involves creating a personal website with at least five distinct pages, each with unique and visually appealing designs.
+The site will include resume-like information, a project showcase page with links and descriptions, and an engaging overview page.
-- What technology used and how it is used
+- What technology used and how it is used - The website utilizes pure HTML, CSS, and JavaScript for development.
+Libraries such as Font Awesome, Google Fonts, Bootstrap, Material UI, or Tailwind CSS can be used to enhance styling and functionality.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Resume-like Information Page
-- Parallax transition
+- Project Showcase Page
-- Transactional
+- Unique Design Layouts

 ### Technology
 <!-- TODO: List of Technology Used -->